Why Do I Have Low Water Pressure in House?

-Buildup of Debris in Pipes
+Buildup of Debris in Pipes as a reason of the low water pressure

 Debris such as hard water, food, dirt, grease, and foreign objects can clog your drains and water pipes, obstructing water flow and decreasing your water pressure.
 This buildup can be a result of extended use or physical problems, such as fractured water mains.

 Aside from the water pipes and drains, your faucets, showerheads, and dishwasher hoses can also become blocked.
-Try to remove any blockage and clean the pipe with proper cleaning solution.
+Try to remove any blockage and clean the pipe with proper drain cleaning solution.

 Clogged or Corroded Water Lines